Rebels Never Die

-Rebels Never Die (stylized in all caps) is the second studio album by Dutch DJ and record producer Hardwell.
+Rebels Never Die is the second studio album by Dutch DJ and record producer Hardwell.
 It was released on 9 September 2022 by his own record label, Revealed Recordings.

 History

 On 7 September 2018, Hardwell had announced his indefinite hiatus from touring, stating that he wanted to focus more on his personal life.
 On March 27, 2022, he made his return to the dance scene by closing out the Ultra Miami 2022 festival as the rumored special guest.
 During his set, he played 13 IDs that introduced his new bigroom-techno style and would be released as part of his upcoming album.
 Additionally, he played a 10-year anniversary remix of his song "Spaceman".